SNodeC/snode.c/README.md

 #### Echo-Client ContextFactory

 The `create()` method of our `EchoClientContextFactory` returns the `EchoClientContext` whose implementation is also presented in the [SocketContexts](#SocketContexts) section below.

+Note, that the pointer to the  `core::socket::stream::SocketConnection` is passed as argument to the constructor of our `EchoServerContext`.

 ``` c++
 #include "EchoClientContext.h"